UserOfficeProject/user-office-core/documentation/docs/glossary.md

     > Sample ESI templates are predefined forms used to collect safety-related information about the samples involved in an experiment.

     :material-book-open-variant-outline: **Shipment declaration templates**
-    > Shipment declaration templates are standardised forms used to collect and organise information about parcels being sent to a facility.
+    > Shipment declaration templates are standardized forms used to collect and organize information about parcels being sent to a facility.

     :material-book-open-variant-outline: **Short code**
     > A Short code is a brief identifier used to reference specific items or configurations within the User Office system.